+MSCI ESG Research monitors various sources for additions to and deletions from its weapons research list each month.

+Monthly Research Maintenance

-- Annual updates - MSCI ESG Research updates the information on all weapons companies in its reports annually - Monthly monitoring - MSCI ESG Research monitors various sources for additions to and deletions from its weapons research list each month - Monthly maintenance - The weapons research universe is updated monthly through the tracking and processing of corporate events, including name changes, divestments, mergers and acquisitions, delistings, IPOs, and other corporate actions
+The Controversial Weapons research universe is updated monthly through the tracking and processing of corporate events, including name changes, divestments, mergers and acquisitions, de-listings, IPOs, and other corporate actions.